Your solar is missing the most important piece.

 SMUD’s quarterly rebate about $220 back every quarter (~$880/yr) | −$73/mo |

-Enough stored solar to power your home through the entire evening peak.
+Enough stored solar to power your home through the evening peak.

 When the grid does go down,